valleyhousingcoop/discourse-hosting/README.md

 This repository provides a way to host Discourse on a server.

+**UPDATE**: I found it too hard to maintain this setup especially accross discourse updates.
+I have since switched to the [standard discourse hosting setup](https://github.com/discourse/discourse/blob/main/docs/INSTALL-cloud.md), locally on a machine in my basement.
+That is much more stable and I have had no issues upgrading things.
+I would highly reccomend someone trying to approach to have a second thought about it, unless you have a very high amount of time investment available.
+I spent months on getting this working.
+I think long term for this kind of setup to work, it would have to be upstreamed into discourse and offically supported so that it stays working.

 ## Goals

 When I set out to setup a forum for a local group I am a part of, I quickly settled on Discourse, since it was open